AitchisonLab/perox-per-cell/README.md

 `perox_per_cell.bat`

 ### On Mac OS X
 Currently, a standalone executable for Mac OS X is not available.
-Installing the tool on Mac OS X requires some additional work to set up two conda environments that are then used to execute python files in the perox-per-cell repository.
+Installing the tool on Mac OS X requires setting up two conda environments that are then used to execute python files in the perox-per-cell repository.

+The software has not been extensively tested on Mac but the instructions below work for installation on an M1 Silicon machine running OS X 13.6.1, Java JDK 16.0.2 and conda 24.1.2.

+We welcome feedback from the community to improve the software's performance on non-Windows machines.

 Most of this will be done using commands entered in the Terminal app.
 Open it by going to _Applications > Utilities > Terminal_

 1) Download perox-per-cell repository (via `git clone https://github.com/AitchisonLab/perox-per-cell.git`, etc.) and the yeast segmentation weights file

-   The yeast segmentation weights file (~230 MB) is available [here](https://github.com/alexxijielu/yeast_segmentation?tab=readme-ov-file#downloading-the-weights).
+   The yeast segmentation weights file (~230 MB) is available [here](https://zenodo.org/record/3598690/files/weights.zip).
 After downloading, place the file in the "weights" folder in the perox-per-cell directory.

 2) Ensure that Java is installed on your system and that the environment variable `JAVA_HOME` is set and points to a valid Java installation.
 You can check whether Java is installed by entering the command `java -version` in a terminal.
 If no version information is shown, Java is probably not installed.
-Download instructions are [here](https://www.java.com/en/download/apple.jsp)
+Download instructions are [here](https://www.java.com/en/download/apple.jsp).

     If Java is installed, you can set the `JAVA_HOME` environment variable for zsh (the default Mac OS shell) by entering the command